OlehMorozov1905/cohort52.2-main/qa/lessons/02/homework.md

 Install Intellij IDEA CE from https://www.jetbrains.com/idea/ Install Community Edition (free version). https://www.jetbrains.com/idea/download/
-Install updates.
+Install updates.farba

 **Task 2.**
-Prerequisites for successful study on the course and mastering a new profession.
+Prerequisites ffdbfor successful study on the course and mastering a new profession.

 Provide stickers with Cyrillic on the keyboard.
 It is advisable to install a second monitor and a large (external) keyboard.